 We set to work instantly as he led me into the hall.

-According to him, the Centenary Hall Ake is the photo album of Egba Land, it is where the portrait of past heroes of Egbaland are being fixed for sake of history.
+According to him, the Centenary Hall Ake is the photo album of Egba Land, it is where the portrait of past heroes of Egbaland is being fixed for sake of history.

-Baba brought out a historic book which houses the names of past kings, chiefs and heroes in Egba land and their period of reign.
+Baba brought out a historic book that houses the names of past kings, chiefs, and heroes in Egba land and their period of reign.